-- New report calls for better accountability measures, more support for teachers, and greater understanding of assessment across education sector.
+- Testing the Water, a new report by LKMco and Pearson calls for better accountability measures, more support for teachers, and greater understanding of assessment across education sector.

 - Government, schools and assessment bodies must do more to put assessment at the heart of great teaching.